para-droid-ai/prompt_library/README.md

 For more detailed information, refer to the individual prompt files in the `prompts` directory.
 ```

-This updated README.md includes the new prompts and their descriptions.
+This updated README.md includes the new prompt "ASI.log" and its description.
 You can now review and commit these changes to your repository.